In addition to the concepts below, you should also know the

 Quiz 2, and Quiz 3.

-You should understand and/or be able to use the following terms and Python concepts:
+You should be able to define the following terms:

 - top-down design